 Some of the key points in your multipage contract include::

-The effective date of the contract – important because your contingencies have time limits
+- The effective date of the contract – is important because your contingencies have time limits.

-I’ll review the contract with you to make sure all of your questions are answered.
+- I’ll review the contract with you to ensure all your questions are answered.

 How do I know when to negotiate and when to let go?

-We’ll work together to balance how much you want a particular property and what you’re willing to accept to get it.
+We’ll work together to balance how much you want a particular property and what they will accept to get it.

 You may want to let go when: